 Compensation Correspondences

-These materials not only document the legislative path to compensation but also reveal the resilience of Rosewood families who preserved their stories despite decades of silence and dismissal.
+This page features records that reflect the tireless efforts of community members, civil rights leaders, and lawmakers who fought to bring national attention to the tragedy.
+From early calls for recognition to the final legislation passed in 1994, each document offers insight into the legal, emotional, and political battles that led to one of the first state-funded reparations efforts in U.S. history.
 Letters, testimonies, and advocacy records featured on this page serve as a testament to their strength and refusal to be forgotten.
 Together, they offer a window into the broader movement for racial justice and reparation, illustrating how collective memory and persistence can lead to meaningful change.